eosphoros-ai/website/docs/getting_started/install/deploy/deploy.md

 To get started, install DB-GPT with the following steps.

 ### 1. Hardware Requirements
+ DB-GPT can be deployed on servers with low hardware requirements or on servers with high hardware requirements.

+##### Low hardware requirements
+The low hardware requirements mode is suitable for integrating with third-party LLM services' APIs, such as OpenAI, Tongyi, Wenxin, or Llama.cpp.

+DB-GPT provides set proxy api to support LLM api.

-As our project has the ability to achieve ChatGPT performance of over 85%, there are certain hardware requirements.
+As our project has the ability to achieve ChatGPT performance of over 85%,

+##### High hardware requirements
+The high hardware requirements mode is suitable for independently deploying LLM services, such as Llama series models, Baichuan, ChatGLM, Vicuna, and other private LLM service. there are certain hardware requirements.
 However, overall, the project can be deployed and used on consumer-grade graphics cards.
 The specific hardware requirements for deployment are as follows:

 | GPU      | VRAM Size | Performance                                 |
 |----------|-----------| ------------------------------------------- |